biicode/docs/start/helloworld.rst

 Update your hellopretty block with the new version of hello
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To update your **hellopretty** block you only need to search the server for any published new versions of your dependencies using the ``bii find`` command with the ``--update`` modifier.
-If the server finds new published versions of any dependencies, you'll see an indicative message on your screen:
+If the server finds new published versions for any of your dependencies, you'll see an indicative message on your screen:

 .. code-block:: bash
-	:emphasize-lines: 8,9

 	$ cd /path/to/your/biicode_workspace/hellopretty
 	$ bii find --update
 	Finding missing dependencies in server
-	Analyzing compatibility for found dependencies...
-	  Updated block!
-	Dependencies resolved in server:
-	All dependencies resolved
+		...
 	Updated dependencies:
 		your_user_name/your_user_name/my_block/master:#1

-	Saving files on disk
-	Computing dependencies
-	Retrieving resources from server
-	Retrieving resources from server
+		...
 	Saving dependences on disk

-Finally, you can input the ``bii cpp:run`` command to see how your block has been updated.
+Finally, you can input the ``bii cpp:run`` command to see how your block has been updated, showing on screen the new message.

 .. code-block:: bash

 	$ bii cpp:run
-	...
 		...
 	**********************************
 	Hello biicode!
 	**********************************